Customer Advocacy Group

 Customer Advocacy Group Terms of Reference

-About Essential Energy’s Customer Advocacy Group
+Customer Advocacy Group – Thank You

 • Increasing levels of solar exports can affect power quality on certain days in specific network areas.
 CAG members discussed innovations to benefit customers and the energy system, offering insights on flexible connection agreements, pricing reforms, battery trials, and network investments.